benbrastmckie/.config/README.md

 nvim ~/.config/alacritty/alacritty.yml
 ```

-Replace `/usr/bin/fish` with the location of fish found above (you can search with `/`).
+Replace `/usr/bin/fish` with the location of Fish above (you can search for `/usr/bin/fish` with `/`).
-You may also search for 'Window position', setting the `x` and `y` values along with the window dimensions just above, or comment out the position block by adding `#` in front of those three lines in order to assume system defaults upon opening Alacritty.
+You may also search for 'Window position', setting the `x` and `y` values along with the window dimensions which are set just above, or comment out the position block by adding `#` in front of those three lines in order to assume system defaults upon opening Alacritty.
-Save and exit with `:wq`.
-Quite and re-open Alacritty, running the following to reset Tmux:
+Save and exit, opening Alacritty with `Command + Space`, running the following to reset Tmux:

 ```
 tmux kill-server